 The post came to light when a journalist, Jon Brodkin, found Anglin’s post and tweeted a screen capture of it.

 Who is Andrew Anglin?

-Less than a decade ago, few people had heard of Anglin, a Southern Poverty Law Center has dubbed a “a prolific Internet troll and serial harasser.”
+Less than a decade ago, few people had heard of Anglin, a neo-Nazi the Southern Poverty Law Center has dubbed a “a prolific Internet troll and serial harasser.”
 Anglin launched The Daily Stormer on July 4, 2013, the year after creating another, now-defunct site called Total Fascism.

 In a 2014 interview with Vocativ, Anglin said he launched the site “to propagandize people…to look at the world in a certain way.”
 He said he wanted “an opportunity for a new right-wing to enter American politics.”
 He expressed distaste that the Republican Party included prominent Hispanic figures.

 Anglin said he was raised in a liberal household.
 He read various philosophical and religious writers, but the views of Adolf Hitler and Benito Mussolini spoke to him most.
 “I agree with all the core principles of National Socialism,” he said (referring to Nazism).